What Is Senior Dog Food?

 American Journey Chicken & Sweet Potato Senior Recipe Review

-American Journey is a brand owned by the online pet food distributor Chewy and is only available from their website.
 American Journey doubles up on the low cost of shipping offered by Chewy by also making the formulas they produce very affordable.
-The brand produces a moderately sized range of products including dog treats, dry dog food, wet dog food, and limited ingredient dog food.

 We prefer the Chicken & Sweet Potato recipe as we believe it can provide a senior dog with superior nutrition.
 This nutrition is thanks to a large portion of poultry ingredients such as Chicken, Chicken Meal, and Turkey Meal.

-These are joined by a mix of legumes and starch ingredients including Sweet Potatoes, Peas, and Chickpeas.
+These are joined by a mix of legumes and starch ingredients, including Sweet Potatoes, Peas, and Chickpeas.
 These provide carbohydrates and some dietary fiber.

 Some American Journey recipes include Pea by-products like Pea Protein.
 Pea Protein is considered to be a lower-quality ingredient and can inflate the overall proportion of protein in dog food.
 Thankfully this senior recipe from American Journey is free from these by-products.

 For many dog owners, the above-suggested brands and recipes are simply unaffordable.
 Sadly this means that these owners have to make tough decisions when it comes to their dog’s nutrition.

-These provide a satisfactory proportion of protein which is crucial to your senior dog’s health.
-However, the formula does make use of some whole grain ingredients which are often shunned and looked down upon.
+These provide a satisfactory proportion of protein, which is crucial to your senior dog’s health.
+However, the formula does make use of some whole-grain ingredients, which are often shunned and looked down upon.

-But, the two whole grain ingredients that this formula does use are Brown Rice and Millet which are considered some of the better grain ingredients and far superior to others such as Corn or Wheat.
-The formula also includes some other more traditional vegetable ingredients such as Peas.
+But, the two whole-grain ingredients that this formula does use are Brown Rice and Millet, which are considered some of the better grain ingredients and far superior to others such as Corn or Wheat.
+The formula also includes some other more traditional vegetable ingredients, such as Peas.

-The primary reason this formula could be suitable to those on a budget is that you can purchase the formula in substantial quantities such as a 40lb bag.
+The primary reason this formula could be suitable for those on a budget is that you can purchase the formula in substantial quantities, such as a 40lb bag.

 If you are interested in learning more about affordable dog food and which lower-cost recipes could suit senior dogs, check out our Best Cheap Dog Food guide.